 In general, IMO’s performance standards often specify minimum requirements on systems, services and equipment.
 Because of this, solutions enabling high-accuracy positioning and ranging remain often undiscussed in current performance standards.
 Therefore, chapter 2 starts with a list of use cases and specific nautical applications to explain conditions under which an increased demand on accuracy of positioning becomes necessary.
 This approach is compliant to IMO Resolution A.915(22) providing the “Revised Maritime Policy and Requirements for a Future Global Navigation Satellite System (GNSS)” [4] and defining performance requirements in relation to specific navigational phases, nautical applications as well as diversity of maritime professions.
 Chapter 3 starts with a short summary of these existing performance specifications.
 The chapter discusses performance identifiers and levels under consideration of their relevance for system operation and utilization.
 For this purpose, a generalized scaling of all performance parameters are introduced.
 Chapter 4 gives an overview on technical systems and services supporting high-accuracy positioning and ranging.
 The annexes of the document serve the detailed description of single systems and services and provide the guidance needed for their deployment, installation, and operation.
 Further annexes are placeholders for future system and service solutions.
 Chapter 5 provides a template for the description of implementation and operation aspects captured in the annexes.
 The main document will conclude with the list of abbreviations and references.
 An additional appendix provides definition of terms used in these Guidelines.

-USE CASES
+BACKGROUND

+Over recent decades, Global Navigation Satellite Systems (GNSS) became the primary mean for worldwide absolute position fixing in the maritime community.
+By using one of the first GNSS (GPS, GLONASS) it was possible to determine horizontal position with an accuracy of several tens of metres.
+In the 1990s, GNSS augmentation systems such as IALA Beacon DGNSS [1,2] were developed and established to provide correction data for GPS or GLONASS signals.
+These services made it possible to meet the IMO requirements for position accuracy and integrity for navigation in coastal areas.
+Where GNSS is not able to provide sufficient positioning accuracy and integrity for more demanding applications, enhanced GNSS augmentation services as well as alternative and complementary localisation systems are suitable approaches for high accurate positioning and ranging.

+The demand for systems and services for high-accuracy positioning and ranging results from specific navigational manoeuvres (e.g. automatic docking) as well as specific nautical applications (e.g. automatic track control in critical areas, dynamic positioning, pilotage).
+Due to the safety critical aspects of such situations and areas the system and data integrity should be monitored and evaluated.

+APPLICATIONS

-A lot of navigational application arises and may only be realised if appropriate systems and services enable a high accurate ranging and/or positioning.
-Navigational applications may be assistance functions supporting bridge teams with respect to situation surveying, evaluation and management.
-The partial or complete realisation of navigational tasks by system functions (e.g. docking) represents a more challenging type of navigational application.
-Assistance as well as system functions may be performed semi- or full-automatically.
-An increasing level of automatization reduces the potential influence of bridge teams to detect and compensate uncertainties, inaccuracies and malfunction in navigational systems and information.
-This implicates the necessity that the integrity of high accurate range and position also needs to be considered.
+Numerous existing and potential navigational applications may only be realised if appropriate systems and services enable high-accuracy positioning and ranging.
+Navigational applications may require assistance functions supporting bridge teams with respect to situation awareness, evaluation, and management.
+The partial or complete realisation of navigational tasks by system functions (e.g. docking) represents a more challenging scenario.

+An increasing level of automation reduces the potential influence of bridge teams to detect and compensate for uncertainties, inaccuracies, and malfunctions in navigational systems.
+This reinforces the need for integrity of high-accuracy positioning and ranging.

+Each application determines the requirement for either absolute or relative positioning or ranging.
+For certain applications it may be sufficient to determine the distance to obstacles or other traffic participants.

-Table 1 summarizes use cases for high accurate ranging and positioning and describes the purpose of assistance or system functions.
+Table 1 summarises tasks and applications for high-accuracy positioning and ranging and describes the purpose of assistance or system functions.

-Example use cases for high accurate positioning and ranging
+Example tasks and applications for high-accuracy positioning and ranging